markusvoelter/ProgrammingBasics/doc/chapter06_collections/index.md

 population size.
 The syntax is awkward, and from a performance perspective it also isn't that good because we have to _linearly_ scan through the list until we find something (that's what `findFirst` does internally).
-Again, you shouldn't be overly concerned with this, but I think it'd tell you :-)
+Again, you shouldn't be overly concerned with performance, but I thought it'd tell you :-)

-In practice it is very common to associate one value (population size) with another one (city name), and all programming languages provide direct support for that using the `map` datatype.
+In practice it is very common to associate one value (population size) with another one (city name), and all programming languages provide direct support for that using the `map` datatype (not to be confused with the `map` operation; even though, what the `map` operation does is also "associate" a new value with an existing one, by creatign that new collection).

 ![](Maps/cityDataMapFrame.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3A78a11fed-32ce-4e6e-924f-b137d7d5481f%28chapter06_collections%29%2F930561793198222198)

-A map is a collection of `key->value` pairs, where all keys and all values are of the same type (here: strings and numbers).
+A map is a collection of `key->value` pairs, where all keys and all values are each of the same type (here: `string` and `number`).
 The respective type reflects this; here the type would be a `map<string, number{1}>`, a type with two type parameters (lists and sets have one).
 You can look up the value associated with a key using the bracket notation: